rux616/webacon/README.md

 WeBaCon
 =======

-WeMo Basic Control - Allows one to issue basic commands to a WeMo unit found by using the serial number
+WeMo Basic Control - Allows one to issue basic commands to a WeMo unit via the command line.